ihakkitekin/benchmarks/README.md

 Aims to run bench mark tests for different subjects and frameworks on local environment.
 Similar to what [TechEmpower](https://www.techempower.com/benchmarks/) does but less professional and more custom.

 ## Requirements
-Tests require node, docker and docker-compose(preinstalled on MacOS with docker) to be installed.
+Tests require node and docker to be installed.

 ## Installation
 To install benchmark script depedencies run `npm i`.